lee8720/VLM_Benchmark/README.md

 This repository contains the evaluation resources for the study:

-**Evolution of Diagnostic Performance in Vision–Language Models:
-A 13-Model Evaluation Against Human Readers in Thoracic Imaging**
+**Do Accuracy Gains Reflect Genuine Visual Understanding?
+A Multi-Model Evaluation of Vision–Language Models in Thoracic Imaging**

 ---